 Advertising Age recently dubbed event locations that are deploying such Smart Proximity Awareness technology as “smart venues.”
 One major global event organizer, for example, used sophisticated geofencing techniques at a concert to capture data on 18-to-34-year-old attendees who might be valuable for future marketing and ad targeting.

-Event sponsors get real-time location data that shows such things as where ticketholders are concentrated inside the venue, how short or long concession lines are, and where event-related merchandise might be running low.
+Event sponsors get real-time location data for crowd management that shows such things as where ticketholders are concentrated inside the venue, how short or long concession lines are, and where event-related merchandise might be running low.
 Fans can be sent messages offering discounts on merchandise at less crowded locations and data accumulated this way also helps spur sponsorship deals.

 Tech suppliers are stepping up to fuel the shift.
 For example, Cisco’s new “Fan-Fi” WiFi will offer amped up connectively to facilitate proximity awareness at dozens of venues starting in 2017.
 This will ensure that attendees can easily access the event sponsor’s mobile app, which in turn provides the venue with opportunities to feed its data management platform to produce valuable insights that can be used later.